Sub-subject: Introduction to India (Religion, Hinduism, Values...) Syllabus:

 - Hindu sacred texts are perhaps the most ancient religious texts still

-the Rig Veda, Sama Veda, Yajur Veda and Atharva Veda.
+the Rig Veda, Sama Veda, Yajur Veda, and Atharva Veda.

-- The Bhagavad Gita, considered part of the Mahabharata (400 or 300 B.C.), is a central text of Hinduism, a philosophical dialog between the god Krishna and the warrior Arjuna.
+- Bhagavad-Gita, considered part of the Mahabharata (400 or 300 B.C.), is a central text of Hinduism, a philosophical dialogue between the god Krishna and the warrior Arjuna.
 This is one of the most popular and accessible of all Hindu scriptures, required reading

 for anyone interested in Hinduism.

-- Mahatma Gandhi has come to be known as the Father of India and a beacon of light in the last decades of British colonial rule, promoting non-violence, justice and harmony between people of all faiths.
+- Mahatma Gandhi has come to be known as the Father of India and a beacon of light in the last decades of British colonial rule, promoting non-violence, justice, and harmony among people of all faiths.